sourcegraph/handbook/content/marketing/creating_blog_posts.md

 It's recommended to run the development site to preview your blog post locally.

-Once your pull request is created, the last link in the checks list is a link to the preview deploy on Netlify which you use as the authoritative site to review your blog post.
+Once your pull request is created, you can preview your blog post through the netlify build.
+To do so:

+* In your PR, on the 'conversation' tab
+* Find the checks at the bottom
+* Find the deploy/netlify check and click the details link
+* This will open a build of the Sourcegraph marketing website
+* Add /blog to the end of the url

 ## Publishing your post